olegtabachnikow/vpn-frontend/README.md

 website can be started with the command <code>/start</code>

-Frontend SPA for Robo VPN services, integrated with Telegram Bot web app.
+Frontend SPA for Robo VPN services, integrated in Telegram Bot web app.

 ## Technologies used in this project